Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

-And as an added bonus, the better computers become at understanding natural language, the easier it is for information professionals to communicate their needs: one day using computers to grapple with big data may be as natural as sitting down to a conversation over coffee with a knowledgeable, trusted friend.
+And as an added bonus, the better computers become at understanding natural language, the easier it is for information professionals to communicate their needs: one day using computers to grapple with big data may be as natural as sitting down for a conversation over coffee with a knowledgeable, trusted friend.

 Resources